REANNZ/etcbd-public/README.md

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2016-08-30: Added instructions for configuring a GoogleMaps API key.
 * 2016-06-14: Updated Admintool documentation: added instructions for generating a CSR.
 * 2016-06-14: Updated Metrics documentation: replace LOCAL_INST env var with INST_NAMES, describe visualizations.
 * 2016-06-10: Updated documentation on metrics service: installing and accessing visualizations.